 Join a free walking tour

 We arrived one day before in the afternoon, so we missed the walking tours for that day.
 We saw in our hostel that they start in the morning, that we need to be at the church which was really close to our hostel at 10 a.m.
-It was a very nice group, around 10 people and we had a very nice guide, she showed us a lot of nice places and most importantly we learned a lot.
+A very nice group (around 10 people) were already waiting there plus the guide was really nice, she showed us a lot of nice places and most importantly we learned a lot.

 I think that the free walking tour is an amazing way to know the city and the history behind it, in the end, you leave the tip to the guide, we gave 10 BAM (5,1€;5,6$) each.